Professionalizing the Early Childhood Workforce

-We hope you will join us for a day dedicated to identifying what it means to be a professional field of practice.
-We will consider what conversations with intent and follow-up actions, strategies and resources will be needed to recognize early childhood education as a professional field.
+This day was dedicated to identifying what it means to be a professional field of practice.
+We considered what conversations with intent and follow-up actions, strategies and resources will be needed to recognize early childhood education as a professional field.

-Stacie G. Goffin, Ed.D., will deliver a keynote presentation and lead focused discussions around current efforts to professionalize the workforce as well as opportunities and challenges that lie ahead.
+Stacie G. Goffin, Ed.D., delivered a keynote presentation and led focused discussions around current efforts to professionalize the workforce as well as opportunities and challenges that lie ahead.

 State and regional early childhood leaders, faculty from institutions of higher education, program administrators, policymakers, advocates and practitioners will lend their expertise and experiences to the discussion.

 About the Speaker

 Stacie G. Goffin, Ed.D.

 Stacie G. Goffin is Principal of the Goffin Strategy Group.
 Established in 2004, the Goffin Strategy Group expands early childhood education’s ability to offer effective programs and services for young children through leadership, capacity, and systems development.
 Stacie works with local and state organizations, philanthropy, governments, and national organizations.
 A widely published author, Stacie’s conceptual leadership focuses on advancing early childhood education as a recognized professional field of practice.

 Prior to forming the Goffin Strategy Group, Stacie led the five-year effort to reinvent the National Association for the Education of Young Children’s [NAEYC] early childhood program accreditation system.
 This effort resulted in a newly designed delivery system, updated accreditation criteria, and first-ever national program standards for early childhood education programs serving children from birth through kindergarten.